Is it legal to order medication for import to Australia? How can Australians order online safely?

-Publishes contact information on website for customer service
+- Publishes contact information on the website for customer service

-Quantities marketed on website restricted to a maximum of 3 months' supply at a time
+- Quantities marketed on the website are restricted to a maximum of 3 months' supply at a time

-Disclosure of pharmacy location to consumer prior to purchase
+- Disclosure of pharmacy location to the consumer prior to purchase

 PharmacyChecker.com is frequently cited and recommended by popular and well-respected media channels, organizations, and consumer health experts, including AARP, CNN, The New York Times; The People’s Pharmacy and the Public Interest Research Group; and Elisabeth Rosenthal, MD, Editor-in-Chief of Kaiser Health News and Roger Bate, PhD, drug safety expert at the American Enterprise Institute.